goeddea/scratchbox/notes/iot_hackathon_cb_instructions.md

 (untested)
 The `autobahn` npm package does not seem to run on Tessel.
-For this reason, `XXXXXXX` has created a minimalist version which has less features (but enough for most use cases).
-This is `wamp-tessel` (CHECKME!!!) - so install this instead.
+For this reason, GitHub user `mykwillis` has created a minimalist version which has less features (but enough for most use cases).
+This is `wamp-tessel`- so install this instead.

 Instead of